substack/ploy/readme.markdown

     List the running process branch names at REMOTE.

   ploy log NAME { -n ROWS | -f | -b BEGIN | -e END }

-    Show stdout and stderr for the branch at NAME.
+    Show ROWS of log output for the branch NAME like `tail`.

-    Include `-n` rows of historical content.
-Default: terminal screen height.
+    Default -n value: screen height.

-    Print realtime updates when `-f` is set.
-Default: true unless `-n` is given.
+    Stream live updates when `-f` is set like `tail -f`.
     Slice log records for NAME directly with `-b` and `-e`.

   ploy mv SRC DST { -r REMOTE }